decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 - [**Actions**](#actions): The Actions component defines things that the item can do.
 For example play a sound, play an animation, move up, or become invisible.
 - [**Triggers**](#triggers): The Triggers component assigns what events make those actions happen.
 For example when the player clicks on the item, when the player walks into an area, or when the scene first loads.

 For example, in a door smart item, the **Actions** component includes "Open" and "Close" actions.
-The **Triggers** component in that item includes an **on_click** trigger that activates the "Open" action when the door is clicked by the player.
+The **Triggers** component in that item includes an **On Click** trigger that activates the "Open" action when the door is clicked by the player.

 The triggers of a smart item can activate actions on any smart item in the scene, not just on that same smart item.
 For example, a button smart item can have a **Triggers** component that activates the "move up" action defined on the **Actions** component of a floating platform.

 Triggers can also happen conditionally.
-For example, door smart items include two **on_click** triggers in its Triggers component: one opens the door if that door was closed, the other closes the door if it was open.
+For example, door smart items include two **On Click** triggers in its Triggers component: one opens the door if that door was closed, the other closes the door if it was open.
 For more details see [States and conditional logic](#states-and-conditional-logic).

 ## Interactions between items